Slow fashion at Durham Uni: Curating a perfectly personalised, sustainable wardrobe

 While slightly more expensive, quality vintage items are often justified in their high value, providing timeless pieces which keep for decades.
 Supporting local businesses like these allow them to thrive, and boosts the local economy while encouraging us to think about the ethical choices we make when thinking stylistically.

-- Opt for second-hand first – this isn’t aways possible, but make a conscious effort to seek out thrifty alternatives when affordable and avaliable
+If you can, opt for second-hand first – this isn’t aways possible, but make a conscious effort to seek out thrifty alternatives when affordable and available.

 For more of the latest news, guides, gossip, and memes, follow The Durham Tab on Instagram, TikTok, and Facebook.